MaxiDonkey/DelphiHuggingFace/README.md

 ```
 This code example returns positive or negative depending on the meaning of the prompt.

-Use the model : [papluca/xlm-roberta-base-language-detection](https://huggingface.co/papluca/xlm-roberta-base-language-detection) as a language detector.
+- Use the model : [papluca/xlm-roberta-base-language-detection](https://huggingface.co/papluca/xlm-roberta-base-language-detection) as a language detector.
+- Use the model: [cardiffnlp/twitter-roberta-base-sentiment-latest](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) for sentiment analysis.

 <br/>